Theory of Andreev Blockade in a Double Quantum Dot with a Superconducting Lead: Abstract

 \section{Abstract}

 A normal metal source reservoir can load two electrons onto a double quantum dot in the spin-triplet configuration.
 We show that if the drain lead of the dot is a spin-singlet superconductor, these electrons cannot form a Cooper pair and are blockaded on the double dot.
 We call this phenomenon Andreev blockade because it arises due to suppressed Andreev reflections.
 We identify transport characteristics unique to Andreev blockade.
 Most significantly, it occurs for any occupation of the dot adjacent to the superconductor, in contrast with the well-studied Pauli blockade which requires odd occupations.
 Andreev blockade is lifted if quasiparticles are allowed to enter the superconducting lead, but it should be observable in the hard gap superconductor-semiconductor devices.
+A recent experiment tests this model and finds support for several predictions made here~\cite{Po2021}.
 Andreev blockade should be considered in the design of topological quantum circuits, hybrid quantum bits and quantum emulators.

 Transport blockade phenomena are interruptions of transmission due to interactions of multiple particles.
 They are a testbed for new physics related to coherence or conservation of charges, spins, photons and phonons~\cite{imamoglu1997, ciorga2000, birnbaum2005,koch2005,leturcq2009,liu2010}.
 The most iconic is the Coulomb blockade~\cite{Fulton1987, Averin1991, Beenakker1991,Geerligs1990,Haviland1991} which occurs when the energy barrier due to charging prevents electrons from tunneling through e.g. a quantum dot.
 Double quantum dots are known to demonstrate Pauli blockade due to spin-triplet states.
 This has been thoroughly studied in a large number of platforms, and is commonly used as an initialization and readout mechanism for quantum dot spin-based qubits~\cite{ono2002, Johnson2005, Hanson2007}.
-The realization of single and double quantum dots coupled to superconductors, with induced Andreev Bound States \cite{pillet2010,deacon2010, dirks2011}, brings forward the question of whether there can be blockade phenomena specific to Andreev transport?
+The realization of single and double quantum dots coupled to superconductors, with induced Andreev bound states \cite{pillet2010,deacon2010, dirks2011}, brings forward the question of whether there can be blockade phenomena specific to Andreev transport?